Tripod (photography)

 In photography, a tripod is a portable device used to support, stabilize and elevate a camera, a flash unit, or other videographic or observational/measuring equipment.
-All photographic tripods have three legs and a mounting head to couple with a camera.
-The mounting head usually includes a thumbscrew that mates to a female-threaded receptacle on the camera, as well as a mechanism to be able to rotate and tilt the camera when it is mounted on the tripod.
+Photographic tripods have three legs and a mounting head to couple with a camera.
+The mounting head usually includes a thumbscrew that mates to a female-threaded receptacle on the camera, as well as a mechanism to allow rotating and tilting the camera when it is mounted on the tripod.
 Tripod legs are usually made to telescope, in order to save space when not in use.
 Tripods are usually made from aluminum, carbon fiber, steel, wood or plastic.

-Usage

 Tripods are used for both still and motion photography to prevent camera movement.
 They are necessary when slow-speed exposures are being made, or when lenses of extreme focal length are used, as any camera movement while the shutter is open will produce a blurred image.
-In the same vein, they reduce camera shake, and thus are instrumental in achieving maximum sharpness.
+They reduce camera shake, and thus are instrumental in achieving maximum sharpness.
 A tripod is also helpful in achieving precise framing of the image, or when more than one image is being made of the same scene, for example when bracketing the exposure.
-Use of a tripod may also allow for a more thoughtful approach to photography.
+The use of a tripod may also allow for a more thoughtful approach to photography.
 For all of these reasons, a tripod of some sort is often necessary for professional photography.
-Tripods are also used as an alternative to C-Stands to photographic accessories.
+Tripods are also used as an alternative to C-Stands as photographic accessories.